hedraldevelopment/ke-yd/README.md

 How to get started using keyd

+Note: currently keyd1 only supports a-z & 0-9 characters, more coming soon.

 ### Creating a user ###
 To encrypt and decrypt messages, you need to make a keyd_node object. keyd_node objects act as a user, and are intended to only be used for communication with ONE other party, to communicate with another party, create a new keyd_node object.
  ```